louiz/biboumi/doc/biboumi.1.rst

 -----

 The topic can be set and retrieved seemlessly.
-The unique difference is that if an XMPP user tries to set a multiline topic, every line return (\n) will be replaced by a space, because the IRC wouldn’t accept it.
+The unique difference is that if an XMPP user tries to set a multiline topic, every line return (\\n) will be replaced by a space, because the IRC server wouldn’t accept it.

 Invitations
 -----------